oktadev/okta-blog/_source/_posts/2022-01-27-build-website-with-eleventy.md

 If you wish to follow along using the completed project you can [check out the GitHub repository here](https://github.com/oktadev/okta-website-eleventy-example).

 The first step is to create your 11ty site.
-First, create your project directory.
+Create your project directory.

 ```console
 mkdir okta-website-eleventy-example